AI predicts experimental results

 How does AI predict experimental results to help shorten research time, reduce costs and improve efficiency?
 Let's find out more details with INVIAI in this article!

-How AI plans and analyzes experiments
+How AI Plans and Analyzes Experiments

 Artificial intelligence (AI) is transforming how scientists plan and interpret experiments.
 By learning patterns from vast amounts of data – from research papers to simulation outputs – AI models can forecast the likely outcomes of new experiments.